Resources for Starting a Blog

 Christina is an excellent teacher and her course is very thorough.
 I learned enough through her course that I haven’t had to hire anyone to create my blog but have been able to do it myself.

-Click on this link> Website Creation Workshop, to find out about the Spring 2017 course that Christina is offering very soon.
+Click on this link> Website Creation Workshop, to find out about the 2019 course that Christina is offering.

 Whether you want to start a food blog or another type of blog, the first thing you need to do is to decide on a name.
 Take some time and really consider this because it’s something that identifies you.
 You need to feel good about your choice and connected to it in a way that relates to what you’re blogging about.

 Think about a few names that you like and the next step is to see if any of those domains are available.
 Most people feel that a .com domain is the best and not too

 lengthy of a domain name.
 It’s also best not to have hyphens if possible.
 You want to make it easy for people to find you.